-On Fridya, police have accused Toyotsuna Numata, a 65-year-old member of Kakumeiteki Rodosha Kyokai, over the firing projectiles from two improvised rocket launchers at Yokota Air Base on the evening of November 29, 2013.
+On Friday, police accused Toyotsuna Numata, a 65-year-old member of Kakumeiteki Rodosha Kyokai, in the firing of projectiles from two improvised rocket launchers at Yokota Air Base on the evening of November 29, 2013.

 The suspect, who has been accused of violating the Criminal Regulations to Control Explosives Law, is believed to have been behind the production of the weapons.
 He had been living at the residence of his parents in Gifu City, Gifu Prefecture.